-On the other hand, households "sell" their working services, H_t , to domestic producers, letting the labor union to negotiate their wages.
-In exchange for their work household obtain wages v_t .
-Household takes a bank loan to buy goods14, l_t^h , that is repaid the next period, together with the interest $(1+i_t^h)$.
-As already pointed out, we assume full eurozation so the interest rate on loans is completely indexed to the exchange rate change, $\frac{s_t}{s{t-1}}$.
-In addition to consumption decision on both type of goods, households also decide on the amount of their savings in the form of real deposits, d_t .
-We also assume incomplete markets thereby making it impossible for the representative household to fully insure against aggregate shocks.
+On the other hand, households "sell" their working services, H_t , to domestic producers, letting the labor union negotiate their wages.
+In exchange for their work, households obtain wages v_t .
+Households take bank loans, l_t^h , to buy goods.15 Loans are repaid the next period, together with interest $(1 + i_t^h)$.
+As already pointed out, we assume full euroization so the interest rate on loans is completely indexed to the exchange rate change, $\frac{S_t}{S{t-1}}$.
+In addition to the consumption decision on both type of goods, households also decide on their savings in the form of real deposits, d_t .
+We also assume incomplete markets, thereby making it impossible for the representative household fully to insure against aggregate shocks.